5 questions people ask Americans abroad – and my answers

 My answer… well, kinda.

-My foreign friends claim the cool kid / loser dichotomy doesn’t exist in Spanish schools.
+My local friends claim the cool kid / loser dichotomy doesn’t exist in Spanish schools.
 And what do I know?

 Maybe it doesn’t.